Bonfire/RSPScripts/bonCooksAssistant/src/com/bonfire/README.md

 A script that completes the F2P quest "Cook's Assistant" from start to finish.

+**Note that this was a test to use tasks in a questing script.
+I would not recommend writing questing scripts this way.**

 ## Features
 * Talks to the cook in Lumbridge castle kitchen